docksteaderluke/express-authorization/README.md

 - _permissions_ - Permissions statements are strings that can be specified in parameter lists that may include arrays of composited permissions.
 Ignored if non-default subject is specified.
 - _onDenied_ - Callback function for when permission is denied.
 Defaults to setting the res.status to 403 and passing next with a 'Permission denied' error.

-All of these options can be set either through chained API calls, or on the __ExpressAuthorizer.options__ object.
-When set on the global __ExpressAuthorizer.options__, these establish new defaults.
+All of these options can be set either through chained API calls, or on the __Authorizer.options__ object.
+When set on the global __Authorizer.options__, these establish new defaults.

 #### Setting the default subject